Krieger's finite generator theorem for actions of countable groups II: Introduction

 \subsection{Acknowledgments}

 This research was partially supported by the National Science Foundation Graduate Student Research Fellowship under Grant No. DGE 0718128.
-The author thanks his advisor, Ralf Spatzier, and Damien Gaboriau for helpful discussions.
+The author thanks his advisor, Ralf Spatzier, for numerous productive conversations, Tim Austin for many suggestions to improve the paper, and Damien Gaboriau for helpful discussions.
+Finally, the author thanks Lewis Bowen for pointing out that Corollary \ref{intro:sofic} provides an answer to the question \cite[Question 5.4]{Ch13} asked by N.-P. Chung.